jamesondh/meursault/README.md

 Configuration
 ----------------
 Optionally, you can edit `meursault.conf` to modify the typical installation and change some of the software that is installed.
-View the comments in the file for more information.
+View the comments in that file for more information.